The Cycle of Abuse

-Most abusive relationships display a distinct pattern, known as the Cycle of Abuse or Violence.
-Abuse is rarely constant but alternates between: tension building, acting out, the honeymoon period and calm.
+Most abusive relationships display a distinct pattern, known as the Cycle of Abuse or Cycle of Violence.
+Abuse is rarely constant but cycles between tension building, acting out, the honeymoon or “make up” period, and calm.

 Each stage of the cycle can last from a few minutes to a number of months, but within an abusive relationship, the following stages can often be pin-pointed:

 - Tension starts and steadily builds

 - Victim feels pressured to yield to the abuser

 - Tension becomes too much

 - Victim feels uneasy and the need to watch every move

 - Abuser apologizes for abuse; may beg forgiveness or show remorse